yfsoftcom/kubenetes-memo/01/memo.md

-prom/prometheus
+yfsoftcom/echo-go

-`kubectl create deployment prometheus --image=prom/prometheus -n fpm`
+`kubectl create deployment echo-go --image=yfsoftcom/echo-go -n fpm`

-open the dashboard of the prometheus 9090

 Create a service for the server

-`kubectl expose deployment prometheus --type=NodePort -n fpm`
+`kubectl expose deployment echo-go --type=NodePort --port=8080 --target-port=8080 --protocol=TCP -n fpm`

+get the response of the `/foo` api

+`curl localhost:8080/foo`

+you should get the `Hello, my host is xxxxxxx, version: beta`

 Store the ConfigMap in the kubenetes.

 Scale the pods.

+``